 In connection with the 7-Eleven Transaction, Sunoco LP entered into a Distributor Motor Fuel Agreement dated as of January 23, 2018 ("Supply Agreement"), with 7-Eleven and SEI Fuel (collectively, "Distributor").
 The Supply Agreement consists of a 15-year take-or-pay fuel supply arrangement under which Sunoco LP has agreed to supply approximately 2.0 billion gallons of fuel annually plus additional aggregate growth volumes of up to 500 million gallons to be added incrementally over the first four years.
-For the period from January 1, 2018 through January 22, 2018 and the years ended December 31, 2017 and 2016, Sunoco LP recorded sales to the sites that were subsequently sold to 7-Eleven of \$199 million, \$3.2 billion and \$2.6 billion, respectively, which were eliminated in consolidation.
-Sunoco LP received payments on trade receivables of \$3.4 billion from 7-Eleven for the year ended December 31, 2018 subsequent to the closing of the sale.
+For the period from January 1, 2018 through January 22, 2018 and the years ended December 31, 2017, Sunoco LP recorded sales to the sites that were subsequently sold to 7-Eleven of \$199 million and \$3.2 billion, respectively, which were eliminated in consolidation.
+Sunoco LP received payments on trade receivables of \$3.7 billion and \$3.4 billion, respectively, from 7-Eleven for the years ended December 31, 2019 and December 31, 2018 subsequent to the closing of the sale.